The Knife and the Butterfly: Background

-This novel was based on the 2006 death of Gabriel Granillo.
+This novel was based on the 2006 killing of Gabriel Granillo.
 The title originates from the Houston Chronicle series The Butterfly and the Knife, which chronicled the real life case.
 Pérez switched the order of the words "Knife" and "Butterfly" in order to attract male readers.
 Copyrights do not extend to titles, so Pérez was able to use the Chronicle title.

 Pérez, a graduate of the University of Texas at Austin and a teacher at Chávez High School in Houston, researched MS-13 and Houston's Salvadoran community.
 One aspect in the novel is the differing use of Spanish.
 The younger Salvadoran Americans have influence from other Spanish dialects while the older ones have signature elements of Salvadoran Spanish such as the use of "vos".

 Reception

 Teri Hennessy of Library Media Connection wrote that the novel "is a well-written, compelling story".
 Randy Ribay of The Horn Book Guide wrote that "Although the gritty voice and intriguing story builds suspense, the clichéd revelation is disappointing".

 Kirkus Reviews stated that a Spanish glossary would have been good for the book, but ultimately it is "An unflinching portrait with an ending that begs for another reading."
 It stated "The author demonstrates why gangs appeal to many teens with family problems without glorifying the violence that often accompanies their activities."
 Pérez stated, "Above all, I wanted to show Azael and Lexi's world as much more than just a patchwork of crime and violence."
 She also stated that she wanted to show "these two teens' vulnerability and their potential for redemption" in addition to the "danger of poor choices" and the "real threat of their circumstances".
 Kirkus Reviews stated that Azael and Lexi are both "nuanced" even though they "could have easily become caricatures."

 Juan Castillo of NBC News wrote that this book and another one of Pérez's novels, What Can't Wait, explore what it means to grow up as a Hispanic or Latino teenager in the United States "amid difficult circumstances."

 Jesse Gray wrote in The ALAN Review that "Perez gives the reader sympathetic yet critical insight into the world of gangs in Houston, Texas, and is careful to show the narratives of loss that drive so many young people to join them."

 Kraus stated that even though the plot would be predictable to an experienced reader, he still gave a positive review and argued the predictability is a "minor issue", concluding that the work is "An uncompromising look at two characters most readers would otherwise look away from."